DhanshreeRajput/JJM-WSSD-Whatsapp/readme.md

 Click **Save**.

-You should now see the `wssd` database under this server.
+You should now see the `postgres` database under this server.

 ## Step 6: Import .pgsql File